magnate3/raspberry-pi-os-qemu/docs/lesson05/rpi-os.md

 1. `malloc` allocates a memory page for a user process.
 There is no analog of this syscall in Linux (and I think in any other OS as well.)
 The only reason that we have no virtual memory yet, and all user processes work with physical memory.
 Each process needs a way to figure out which memory page can be used. `malloc` syscall return pointer to the newly allocated page or -1 in case of an error.
 1. `exit` Each process must call this syscall after it finishes execution.
 It will do cleanup.

-All syscalls are defined in the [sys.c](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/src/sys.c) file.
+All syscalls are defined in `sys.c`.
 There is also an array [sys_call_table](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/src/sys.c) that contains pointers to all syscall handlers.
 Each syscall has a "syscall number" — this is just an index in the `sys_call_table` array.
 All syscall numbers are defined [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/include/sys.h#L6) — they are used by the assembler code to look up syscall.

 Let's use `write` syscall as an example: